coderefinery/2020-11-02-instructor-training/left_column.md

 ### Homework before the course

-- Complete our pre-workshop survey.
-Your responses will help us to customize the workshop appropriately.

 - Read this short paper
   [The Science of Learning](https://carpentries.github.io/instructor-training/files/papers/science-of-learning-2015.pdf) which provides a brief overview of some key evidence-based results in teaching.